Fitness expenses that are tax deductible: Tax write offs for personal trainers

 2. Was the expense an ordinary and necessary cost of doing business?

-Although receipts are not always required for certain small purchases, it’s best to get in the habit of saving and filing all receipts for bookkeeping.
+• Receipts: Although receipts are not always required for certain small purchases, it’s best to save and file all receipts for bookkeeping.

-For a home office deduction, you’ll need to know the square footage of your house and the square footage of the space you use exclusively as a workspace.
+• Home office deduction: you’ll need to know the square footage of your house and the square footage of the space you use exclusively as a workspace.

 As a self-employed sole proprietor, you would use Schedule C (Form 1040) to list your income and deductions.